A wicker basket laden with luscious plump oranges greets me this morning.

 - Switch off the flame, add the saffron soaked milk and the remaining ghee, sprinkle in the orange zest.
 Fluff the rice gently using a fork.

-- Cover the pan, leave it to rest over the hot oven for a further 10 minutes.
+- Cover the pan, leave it to rest over the hot oven for a further 15 minutes.
+Serve hot.